What is an EICR certificate?

 A C3 code, ‘improvement recommended’, is given to aspects of the installation that do not present danger but increase the property’s safety standard.

 The C3 code does not mean the installation is unsafe and should not impose a requirement to have work carried out by the owner.
-Where there are only C3 observations listed, this will result in a satisfactory EICR being issued.
+Where only C3 observations are listed, a satisfactory EICR will be issued.

 Will I get a Certificate to prove my compliance?